 The best way to protect yourself online is to use a security-first VPN with a strict zero-logs policy.

-Unblocking Netflix with a VPN: FAQs
+Watching Netflix with a VPN: FAQs

-Why isn’t Netflix working with my VPN?
+Why isn’t Netflix working with Surfshark?

-Will a VPN slow my connection down?
+Will a Surfshark slow my connection down?

-Generally, the closer your VPN server is to your location, the faster your speeds will be.
+Generally, the closer your Surfshark VPN server is to your location, the faster your speeds will be.
 That said, there will always be some degree of slowdown since you are adding another step to the path your data takes across the internet.
 There shouldn’t be a huge noticeable difference unless your connection was extremely slow to begin with, in which case, you’ll likely have had difficulty streaming anyway.